orspain/Dataquest/README.md

       	Results in my github account
       	Table Relations and Normalization
       	Guided Project: Designing and Creating a Database
+		Note: The mlb.db file used is too large to upload directly.

    	Course 3 of 4:
     	SQL Databases: Advanced